 Okay, I’ll show you how to get started but you won’t really need a tutorial to step through the process.
 First, it will be much faster and less frustrating if you use your laptop or desktop computer when setting up your page.
 You’ll need your website URL, email address, company logo, and a larger photo representative your company brand.
 As you walk through the steps, you may also need to do some image cropping or sizing.

-- In the top menu, click on Interests->Companies.
+- In the top menu, click on “Work”.

-- See the right sidebar “Create a Company Page.”
+- A drop-down will appear.
+Click on “Create a Company Page.”